jscode90/tricky-game/README.md

 # tricky-game :x: :o:
-My approach to the Tricky Game using Jupiter Notebooks
+My approach to the Tricky Game using Jupyter Notebooks